 Text by Claudio Tavares, photos of Pierre Verger.

-Highlights the roda of M Juvenal, student of the deceased M Samuel Querido de Deus, and his students: Reginaldo, João Evangelista and Antônio.
+Highlights the roda of M Juvenal, student of the deceased M Samuel Querido de Deus, and another with the participation of his students: Reginaldo, João Evangelista and Antônio.

 Besides this describes different kicks and movements of capoeira of the time.